zainh-mw/matlab-proxy/README.md

 * Fluxbox Window Manager (only for Linux® based systems):

-  Installing fluxbox is optional but required to use Simulink Online.
+  Installing fluxbox is optional but required for using Simulink Online.

   Install fluxbox using:
   ```bash